 Stone fruit like various varieties of peaches and nectarines, wonderfully sweet apricots, plums and cherries (the sour cherries come first, in June, followed by sweet, dark and plump varieties in July) are wonderful, and besides the watermelons, honeydew melons and cantaloupes are equally delicious.
 Also look for the special yellow, oblong melons from Argos.
 In August, look at the greengrocers, the farmers’ markets and by the side of the road for figs and prickly pears.

 What to order in a taverna:

 The famous “Greek salad” is called a horiatiki (village salad) in Greek, and it might be even more iconic than the moussaka or the fasolada.
 It’s the perfect medley of the season’s bounty, a symphony of flavors and colors: the sweet tomato, the crunchy cucumber, the crisp peppers and onions, the flavorful oregano – even better when fresh from the plant, all drenched in the unifying olive oil and topped with feta cheese.

-Gemista are vegetables (most commonly tomatoes and peppers) stuffed with flavorful rice (and sometimes minced meat or bulgur), served with roasted potatoes.
+Gemista are vegetables (most commonly tomatoes and peppers) stuffed with flavorful rice (and sometimes minced meat or bulgur), cooked and served with roasted potatoes.

 Briam is the Greek version of a ratatouille – roasted eggplant, zucchini, tomato, peppers, onions and potatoes with herbs and lots of olive oil.